Kent to Kent

 Oh, how I wish I’d gone into this before!
 Great to give, great to receive.
 What could be better?

-Having qualified in Swedish massage, aromatherapy, hot stones massage, Indian head massage and sports and remedial massage therapy, I am feeling happier then ever.
-It’s not always easy returning to study as mature student, but it’s been worth it.
-It’s just wonderful meeting and working on such a variety of people.
+Having qualified in sports and remedial massage therapy, I felt happier than ever.
+But studying continues and I have trained in more advanced clinical massage techniques.
+It’s not always easy returning to study as a mature student, but it’s been worth it.
+It’s just wonderful meeting and working with such a variety of people.